MicrosoftDocs/azure-devops-docs/docs/boards/sprints/customize-taskboard.md

 ::: moniker-end

 **Team Administrator**:
+1. Meet with your team and determine how the team wants to manage bugs, similar to requirements or tasks.
-1. [Add any tags](../queries/add-tags-to-work-items.md) to work items that you want to use to support styling rules.
+2. [Add any tags](../queries/add-tags-to-work-items.md) to work items that you want to use to support styling rules.

 <a id="show-bugs" > </a>